airbytehq/airbyte/docs/using-airbyte/core-concepts/typing-deduping.md

 ## On final table re-creation

-From time to time, Airbyte will drop and re-create the final table produced by a sync.
-This is done as transitionally as possible, and should be invisible to most observers.
+From time to time, Airbyte will drop and re-create the final table produced by a sync (sometimes called a "soft reset").
+This is done as transactionally as possible, and should be invisible to most observers.
 This is done for a number of reasons, including:

 - **Schema Migrations** - Many destinations lack the ability to control column order, or cannot alter one data type to another.
 Re-creating the table allows Airbyte to strictly control the